 14. What are your hobbies?

 I love to stray through streets alone and discover places.
 The line between work and leisure is blurring for me because my job really satisfies me.
 When I have time to devote myself to my free work I like to experiment and paint on canvas, write texts and listen to audiobooks.
 Another important part for me are my good friends, joint dinners, walks, days and nights of conversation.
 This brings me extremely forward and I am very happy to have an environment in which this is intensively engaged.
-Sounds maybe basic but I like to read and cook.
+Maybe this sounds basic but I like to read and cook.
 I do not do horse riding!

 15. If you weren’t an artist, what would you be?

-I would run a small hotel at the sea.
+I would run a small hotel by the sea.
 There I would prepare breakfast every morning for my guests and play the piano for them in the evening.
 Actually, this is also kind of my plan B.